openrails/content/README.md

 - Train cars - *one or more related locomotives and/or wagons*
 - Train sets - *one or more related consists*

+Each category is stored as a separate JSON document: `routes.json`, `train-cars.json`, `train-sets.json`.

 ## Dependencies

 Content in this collection **must not** require any separate or additional content to work, including the original Microsoft Train Simulator content.
 However, it is completely fine for included content to link to other content which **does** require separate or additional content to work.